scalameta/munit/readme.md

 ## Stability

 FunSuite is a new library with no stability guarantees.
-It's expected that new releases will have binary and source breaking changes while the FunSuite API gets polished.
+It's expected that new releases, including patch releases, will have binary and source breaking changes.

 ## Changelog